Webulux

 Side by side comparison of dirty Shopify theme code with ghost scripts versus clean optimized code

 This level of technical optimization is not optional in today's competitive landscape.
 Stop relying on synthetic snapshot scores to dictate your engineering strategy.
+Ghost scripts are also one of the five most common technical reasons a Shopify conversion rate stays low despite strong traffic and good ads.
 If you do not have the time or internal resources to run a full DevTools trace safely, let our engineers handle it.
 You can book a discovery call for our Shopify Speed Optimization service, or simply fill out the audit form on our homepage.
 We will analyze your theme and provide an exact breakdown of where dead code is silently killing your performance.

 Muhammad Usama